 CCM started as Clews Competition Machines 47 years ago and has had multiple international successes in motocross, flat-track, trials, supermoto, and road racing competition.

 In recent years they have produced limited-edition motorcycles that have attracted a lot of attention among collectors, hipsters and custom bike lovers.

 British and world trials champion Dougie Lampkin doesn’t seem to mind riding the Scrambler version, either!

 I saw a Spitfire on display at the Bike Shed in London and was amazed at the high level of craftsmanship, particularly the hand-welded frame and exhaust.

-Last week the company announced they would finally export to European countries starting with France, Italy, Spain and Germany.
+The company jas announced they would finally export to European countries starting with France, Italy, Spain and Germany.